Image Credit: iStock Image

 - Certain medication side effects

 Maintaining good oral hygiene practices, such as regular brushing and tongue cleaning, can help prevent the occurrence of a black tongue.
-If symptoms persist despite improved oral care, it is recommended to consult a dental professional.
+If symptoms persist despite improved oral care, it is recommended to consult a dentist in Fort Lauderdale.
 They can identify the root cause and provide guidance on appropriate treatment options, which may include lifestyle changes or medication adjustments to address the issue effectively.

 Click Here For More To Understand About: Raspberry Leaf Tea Benefits